fossabot/warcode-core/README.md

 * 🎲 caller controls randomness of dice and cards
 * λ functional JavaScript using an immutable data structure

-It borrows from both [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)  and [State-Action-Model](http://sam.js.org/) patterns.
+It borrows from both the [event sourcing](https://martinfowler.com/eaaDev/EventSourcing.html)  and [State-Action-Model](http://sam.js.org/) patterns.
 It captures player actions and returns the state of the game as a single data structure.